about stepfamily associates

 Many young adults who are children of divorce have serious/troubling questions as they attempt commitment in relationships.
 Studies of divorce suggest that children who look good at the time of the divorce may be vulnerable to relationship anxiety as young adults.
 If children (especially young girls) have not dealt with their own feelings and grief at the time of their parent's divorce, they may have difficulty forming committed relationships as adults.
 Symptoms often include anxiety and panic.
 Thoughts and feelings unexplored at the time of their parents' divorce surface as most kids of divorce have not had a chance to talk about what the divorce was like for them.

 Coming to terms with parental separation and divorce means thinking and talking about things in new ways.
 There is often unresolved grief.
 Often no one has asked the child, "What's this like for you."
-Having an opportunity to discuss these things may be helpful:
+These short-term groups with other adults who have experienced parental divorce as children or teenagers give an opportunity to talk.
+Group members usually discuss:

 • getting in touch with and validating one's own feelings about the divorce;